 Colour contrast between text and background is important as it affects some people’s ability to perceive information.

 A good colour contrast has at least 70% difference in colour value between type and background tone.
 A strong contrast is particularly important at a distance, for example in signage.

 We suggest avoiding colour combinations that feature tints of the same colour as they can be very difficult to distinguish.

 Don’t only use colour to convey meaning.
 It is best to use a combination of colour, shapes and text to convey meaning to your audience.

 Be aware of cultural connotations and colour choices.
 If you make a poor colour choice, without properly doing your research, your design could be saying something it doesn’t intend to or at worse offend your audience.
 How a colour is perceived depends a lot on a person’s culture.
 Red is associated with good luck in China but symbolises mourning in South Africa.
 The colour white is associated with unhappiness in India but symbolises peace in Western cultures.

 Avoid black text on a white background.
 Off-white or pale pastel coloured backgrounds are better as they reduce glare.
 However, this does differ from person to person, so adaptability is helpful.

 It is essential to follow Web Content Accessibility Guidelines (WCAG) AA criteria to ensure web content is more accessible.

 Get in contact with us on how you can evolve your brand and push the boundaries of accessible design.

-Scope’s new visual identity, developed by The Team in collaboration with Scope, uses accessible design to inspire a movement – to end disability inequality and achieve everyday equality for every disabled person.
-Take a peek at this new game-changing brand.
+Scope’s new visual identity, developed by The Team in collaboration with Scope, uses accessible design to inspire a movement.
+To end disability inequality and achieve everyday equality for every disabled person.